-- The Governor who is also the Chairman-internal member - The Deputy Governor who is the Deputy Chairman-internal member - Permanent Secretary to the Treasury or his representative who shall be non-voting member - Professor T. C. Ryan-external member appointed by Minister for Finance - Dr. Rose W. Ngugi-external member appointed by Minister for Finance - Mrs. Sheila S.M.R.
-M'Mbijjewe-external member appointed by Minister for Finance - Mr. Wycliffe Mukulu-external member appointed by Minister for Finance - Mr. Charles Koori- internal member appointed by Governor - Mr. John K. Birech-internal member appointed by Governor
+- The Governor who is also the Chairman-internal member - The Deputy Governor who is the Deputy Chairman-internal member - Permanent Secretary to the Treasury or his representative who shall be non-voting member - Professor T. C. Ryan-external member appointed by Minister for Finance (Reappointed on 1 May 2011) - Dr. Rose W. Ngugi-external member appointed by Minister for Finance (Resigned on 17 September 2010) - Mrs. Sheila S.M.R.
+M'Mbijjewe-external member appointed by Minister for Finance (Reappointed on 1 May 2011) - Mr. Wycliffe Mukulu-external member appointed by Minister for Finance (Resigned on 30 April 2011) - Prof. Francis M. Mwega-external member appointed by Minister for Finance (Appointed on 1 May 2011) - Mrs. Farida Abdul-external member appointed by Minister for Finance (Appointed on 1 May 2011) - Mr. Charles Koori- internal member appointed by Governor - Mr. John K. Birech-internal member appointed by Governor